Revenue vs EBITDA Explained

 Revenue is a measurement of all sales activity and can indicate how well a business is doing in the market.
 Revenue is also what allows a business to pay its employees, purchase inventory, pay suppliers, invest in research and development, sustain itself, and grow.

 Revenue can also be used as a measure of how sales are increasing or decreasing over time.
 If revenue is increasing from one quarter or year to the next, then the company is seeing success with its initiatives.
-Declining revenues year after year means that a company is shrinking or faltering.
+Declining revenues year over year means that a company is shrinking or faltering.

-All businesses aim to increase their revenue and lower their expenses in order to maximize profit.
+Businesses generally aim to increase their revenue and lower their expenses in order to maximize profit.

 Recommended: What to Know About Short-Term Business Loans